 At this time in his life, Juan Luis became involved with the personal and professional development company, Executive Success Programs (ESP), where he met and began working under the mentorship of director Mark Vicente.
 This proved to be a major milestone in his life as the external and internal shifts he accomplished through the use of this program completely redirected his focus, vision and directorial approach.

-After the experience he garnered from working in more short films, industrials and music videos, and under the mentorship of director Mark Vicente, he worked as one of the editors of the Mexico non-violence documentary “Encender el Corazón”, scheduled for a 2016 release date.
-Most recently, he directed the introductory short film, “Conservatory Grounds” a film that introduces the characters, dynamics and emotions that will be present in his upcoming debut feature film, “Upstate Grounds”, currently in pre-production.
+After the experience he garnered from working in more short films, industrials and music videos, and under the mentorship of director Mark Vicente, he worked as one of the editors of the Mexico non-violence documentary “Encender el Corazón”, a project that profoundly changed his perspective on humanity and his experience of the world.
+The movie is one of the tools the Mexican peace movement, Inlak’ech, is using to bring more awareness and personal empowerment to people around the globe.

 The idea for Emotivo Productions came after Juan Luis completed an anthology of six short films called “Albany My Albany,” which he directed, shot and edited.
 The “Albany my Albany” shorts showcase and promote established, and up-and-coming artists from New York’s Capital Region.
 Artists include a dancer, a singer, a jewelry maker, a comedian, a sculptor that works with wood and a performance artist.